ujjwalkarn/DataScienceR/README.md

-This repository serves as a reference guide for several common data analysis tasks as well as some R functions and packages.
+- This repo contains a curated list of R tutorials and packages for Data Science, NLP and Machine Learning.
+This also serves as a reference guide for several common data analysis tasks.

-Also, check out these links for more resources on R:
+- For a similar list of Python tutorials for Data Science, NLP and Machine Learning, see [**this list**](https://github.com/ujjwalkarn/DataSciencePython).

+- For a comprehensive topic-wise list of machine learning and deep learning tutorials, codes, articles and other resources, see [**this list**](https://github.com/ujjwalkarn/Machine-Learning-Tutorials/blob/master/README.md).

 ##General Stuff
 - [**awesome-R**](https://github.com/qinwf/awesome-R)